CAFFEINE AND OCTANE

 As a photographer, one of the most basic concepts you must have is an understanding of light and its application to the photographic process.
 Within the basics, there’s a heavy focus on the various types of lighting techniques available to properly expose an image.
 But once you’ve mastered the basics, you have to find ways to make lighting more than just a simple part of the exposure process, if you truly want to expand your photographic capabilities.
 Lighting plays a major role in various creative arts, not just photography.
 Plays, musicals, and concerts are art forms in which lighting can make or break a production.
 It sets the mood, transforms scenery, and forces emotional responses.
 Bill understands the creative value of light, and it’s that understanding that has allowed him to reveal the emotion hidden beneath the surface of the cars that he photographs.
 Enter the concept of ‘light painting’.

-Light painting is a technique in which illumination is applied by moving a hand-held light source while taking a long exposure photograph.
+Painting with light is a technique in which illumination is applied by moving a hand-held light source while taking a long exposure photograph.

 The most popular form you’ll see is the use of pin-point style light sources, where the light is used to create interesting lines in an image.
 Sometimes objects or words are drawn with the light, often in relation to a stationary subject in the photo.
 Bill’s process is a bit different, and very technical, in order to achieve subtle highlights and smooth, silky gradients on the surfaces of the subject.
 Rather than using a small, pinpoint source, he uses a larger fixture, which is contained in a ‘soft box’.
 The soft box diffuses the light’s output, eliminating specular highlights and enabling it to cover a much wider area.
 “I shoot a long exposure that lasts anywhere from five to fifteen minutes, and while exposing, I move the light over the surface of the car to highlight the design elements I want to emphasize.”
 The results are simply beautiful.